Summary of Work

 - A pilot in Connecticut is being conducted in collaboration with CT DEEP, Eversource, and United Illuminating (Factsheet).

-- A pilot in Seattle is being conducted in collaboration with Seattle City Light and Bonneville Power Administration (Factsheet).
+- A pilot in Seattle is being conducted in collaboration with Seattle City Light and Bonneville Power Administration (Factsheet coming soon).

 - A pilot in California is being conducted in collaboration with the California Public Utilities Commission (Factsheet).